stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>

 <p>
   We’re almost done, so before the final step, we need to install <strong>VC_redist.x86</strong>, which adds the necessary Visual C++ components that PHP and osTicket rely on.
+Once that is done we will launch the MySQL Configure Wizzard and use the stadard configuration.
 </p>

 <br>